Waitress

 Why do some restaurants have servers memorize and recite the specials?
 As the customer, it's hard to remember everything they just rallied off.
 Why not just post the specials on the wall, even if that's a little less elegant?

-Asked by mmccoy22 about 12 years ago
+Asked by mmccoy22 over 12 years ago

 We usually have the specials posted, and we memorize them. the reason is that those items aren't on the menu so we need to know how to describe them really well.
 They are usually things we have weekly, or on a pretty frequent basis, so while it seems impressive to the customers to hear us describe the dish, chances are we have described the same thing a million times already.
 For instance "Our soup today is a tomato bisque with smoked Gouda topped with fresh parsley" ... well that's are soup every Thursday, so its not too hard to remember if we know what day it is.